-- B4.4.1 The (Re) Validation Panel will consist of the following individuals: - (a) Chair (independent from the Programme, being either a PVC and Faculty Dean/Institute Director, Assistant Dean/Head of School or equivalent, Head of Programme or nominated external Chairperson); - (b) A minimum of two external panel members, who have been involved in the programme's development; - (c) Two internal academic panel members (not subject specialists); - (d) Senior Quality Officer; - (e) Secretary from the Registry; - (f) A student representative not associated with the programme; - (g) A Regent's University London observer. - B4.4.2 The members of the (Re)Validation Panel are approved and confirmed by the Registry. - B4.4.3 The observer is not a member of the panel but will be present throughout the (Re)Validation event. - B4.4.4 The (Re)Validation Panel will be considered valid in the absence of the observer and/or the student representative.
+- B4.4.1 The (Re)Validation Panel will consist of the following individuals: - (a) Chair (independent from the Programme, being either a Director of Content, Director of People or nominated external Chairperson); - (b) A minimum of two external panel members, who have been involved in the programme's development;

+- (c) Two internal academic panel members (not subject specialists); - (d) Senior Quality Officer; - (e) Secretary from the Registry; - (f) A student representative not associated with the programme; - (g) A Regent's University London observer. - B4.4.2 The members of the (Re)Validation Panel are approved and confirmed by the Registry. - B4.4.3 The observer is not a member of the panel but will be present throughout the (Re)Validation event. - B4.4.4 The (Re)Validation Panel will be considered valid in the absence of the observer and/or the student representative.